-I am thrilled to introduce you to Pilar DiVittorio, an industry leading organic facialist and one of the most influential mentors in my life that I have had the privilege of working with.
+I am thrilled to introduce you to Pilar DiVittorio, an industry-leading organic facialist and one of the most influential mentors in my life that I have had the privilege of working with.
 Pilar believed in me before anyone else did, and helped me to build my skill set in the real world after college.
-She has incredible passion and vision, and is an inspiration to many.
+She has incredible passion and vision and is an inspiration to many.
 Check out her interview below!

 1. What inspired you to become a skincare professional?

 I was inspired to become a facialist following a career as a jewelry designer and, an education in the Arts.
 At that time, over 20 years ago, working with my hands was the essential part, creating Beauty was the other.
-Becoming a boutique owner allowed me to work from my own vision, philosophy, work ethic and ever-evolving creative impulses.
+Becoming a boutique owner allowed me to work from my own vision, philosophy, work ethic, and ever-evolving creative impulses.

 2. What is your favorite part about your job?

-My favorite part of my work is definitely the in the moment experiences.
+My favorite part of my work is definitely the in-the-moment experiences.
 Where my intuition aligns my creativity and connection to my client and, allows beautiful healing and positive results to manifest.

 3. What is something you’ve accomplished in your career that you are most proud of?

-As someone with endless interests and, desire for change, I am most proud of continuing to stay in this field !
+As someone with endless interests and, a desire for change, I am most proud of continuing to stay in this field!
 I have done this by challenging what is possible from the experience of serving others.
 And continuing to make my impact on the beauty industry, a mirror of life that it is to me.
 How we treat ourselves and share our values around Beauty, resources, and service is a reflection of so many things.